All Episodes

 And the object feels precisely like it did before.

-Well, it seems to be where it's decided to make its home.
+Well, this seems to be where it's decided to make its home.

 And I think this has been in my experience somewhere too, this phrase, we will come from within you.

-And I'm thinking about, you know, Roger Lear out on the West Coast, and the people that he's done these surgeries on, and Jesse Long, whose object we have studied for so long here in San Antonio.
+And I'm thinking about Roger Lear out on the West Coast and the people that he's done these surgeries on and Jesse Long, whose object we have studied for so long here in San Antonio.

-And I'm thinking, in this thing with me, that, uh, that maybe what we will come from within you means is that these implants are going to prove to be something quite hard to explain.
+And I'm thinking in this thing with me that maybe what we will come from within you means is that these implants are going to prove to be something quite hard to explain.

 You have a new book coming out, we think, in May, right?

-It's a hundred letters from the quarter of a million that we have gotten.
+It's 100 letters from the quarter of a million that we have gotten.

-And it is, if you read this book, it will completely revise your understanding of what the close encounter experience is.
+And if you read this book, it will completely revise your understanding of what the close encounter experience is.

 We'll do that after the break.